Sunday, September 22, 2024

 a note on hinduism

-Some recent statements made by notable individuals, including those with knowledge about the Hindu religion, appear to be somewhat frivolous and historically unfounded.
-The term "Hindu" represents a religious and cultural tradition followed by a group of people, whose belief systems have largely evolved from the Indian region.
-Throughout history, Hinduism has assimilated socio-cultural practices from various smaller denominations of societies, as well as nation-state formations from different periods in Indian history.
-The development of Hinduism has been characterized by an evolutionary nature.
+Some recent statements made by notable individuals, including those well-versed in the Hindu religion, seem to be frivolous and lack historical foundation.
+The term "Hindu" denotes a religious and cultural tradition followed by a group whose beliefs have primarily evolved from the Indian region.
+Throughout history, Hinduism has incorporated socio-cultural practices from various smaller groups and nation-state formations at different periods in Indian history.
+The development of Hinduism is characterized by its evolutionary nature.

 Hinduism can be broadly defined as encompassing:

-As a general principle, Ritualistic Hinduism has categorized its deities into three broad groups based on certain human traits within a community or society culture:
+As a general principle, Ritualistic Hinduism has categorized its deities into three broad groups based on specific human traits within a community or society culture:

 Ritualistic Hindus are seen as identifying and organizing their belief systems, cultural practices, and social structures around one or more of these forms of worship.
-This segment of Hindu religious society, known as Ritualistic Hinduism, may have incorporated certain aspects of Vedic rituals, but its practices are primarily derived from microcultural units within communities.
-Ritualistic Hinduism has very little to do with the Vedic gods or their practices, such as Yaga.
-On the contrary, this segment is characterized by anti-Rig Vedic rituals like Tantric practices, which involve the assimilation of regional cultural practices, as well as temple worship influenced by Adivasi gotra culture and Buddhist traditions.
+This segment of Hindu religious society, known as Ritualistic Hinduism, may have incorporated certain aspects of Vedic rituals.
+Still, its practices are primarily derived from micro-cultural units within communities.
+Ritualistic Hinduism has little to do with the Vedic gods or their practices, such as Yagna.
+On the contrary, this segment is characterized by anti-Rig Vedic rituals like Tantric practices, which involve the assimilation of regional cultural practices and temple worship influenced by Adivasi gotra culture, Jain and Buddhist traditions.

-Therefore, it would be foolish to declare that preceding or succeeding forms of Hinduism, or their inclusion within Hinduism, can be solely determined based on the worship of specific deities (such as Shiva, Vishnu, or Shakti) or ritualistic practices.
-Making such a declaration would be akin to declaring the non-existence of Islam because Shia and Sunni Muslims follow and worship Islam differently, or the non-existence of Christianity because Catholics and Protestants follow and worship Christianity differently.
+Therefore, it would be erroneous to declare that preceding or succeeding forms of Hinduism, or their inclusion within Hinduism, can be solely determined based on worshipping specific deities (such as Shiva, Vishnu, or Shakti) or ritualistic practices.
+Making such a declaration would be akin to denying the existence of Islam because Shia and Sunni Muslims follow and worship Islam differently or the non-existence of Christianity because Catholics and Protestants follow and worship Christianity differently.

 note on Caste system